Kim Kardashian Shows Off Toned Arms As She Carries Baby Chicago Around L.A.

 Kim Kardashian was spotted out and about in L.A. on Thursday, and had her youngest child, daughter Chicago West, in tow.

-According to an August 23 report by The Daily Mail, Kim Kardashian was photographed in L.A. on Thursday as she donned her new, short bob hairstyle.
+According to an August 23 report by the Daily Mail, Kim Kardashian was photographed in L.A. on Thursday as she donned her new, short bob hairstyle.
 Kim’s usual long locks were gone as she rocked short hair that fell just above her shoulders, and was parted down the middle.

-The Keeping Up with the Kardashians star also rocked a black spandex bodysuit by the brand 2XU, and wore white Yeezy sneakers on her feet.
+The Keeping Up With the Kardashians star also rocked a black spandex bodysuit by the brand 2XU, and wore white Yeezy sneakers on her feet.
 She completed the look with narrow sunglasses, and a bag slung across her body.

 Meanwhile, she was spotted carefully lifting baby Chicago out of her SUV with no nanny at her side.
-It seems Kim and Chi were out for a solo mommy/daughter date.
-The little girl, seven months, wore a white outfit and no shoes.
+It seems Kim and Chi were out for a mommy/daughter date.
+The little girl, 7 months, wore a white outfit and no shoes.
 Her hair was styled into two top knots on top of her head, as she looked happy to be spending time with her mother.

 While lifting and carrying her little girl around, Kim Kardashian’s toned arms were on full display, as the reality star recently opened up about her workout routine.